amol-jore/utilities/README.md

 Rebase github repo

-this is the shell file to rebase your github repo
+this is the shell script file to rebase your github repository